ALCF Data Confidentiality

 - Snapshots are stored in your home directory (see Home File System Space for more info).
 If you accidentally delete the directory or need a previous version, use the cp command to copy the file back to your home directory.

 - “Yes” denotes that ALCF does regular backups without intervention from the user.
-In other cases, user is responsible for archiving the data to HPSS or copying it to another facility as desired.
+In case of project data, data is backed up to tape after a stipulated period (see point 8 below) and is retained for 2 years (subject to change).
+In all other cases, user is responsible for archiving the data to HPSS or copying it to another facility as desired.

-- The project directory is available for the stipulated period but project quotas are reduced immediately following project end date (except Eagle).
-Requests to reset the quota are reviewed on a case-by-case basis.
+- The project directory is available on disk for the stipulated period but project quotas are reduced immediately following project end date (except Eagle).
+Access to the directory will be removed after 90 days.
+Requests to restore/extend access or reset the quota are reviewed on a case-by-case basis.

 Data Pullback Policy (Grand and Eagle)